A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Variational Bayesian inference for quantum estimation

 where we choose to order the list of frequencies and their estimators in ascending order, i.e. $\omega_1 < \omega_2 < \cdots < \omega_n$ and $\hat{\omega}_1 < \hat{\omega}_2 < \cdots < \hat{\omega}_n$.

-Fig.~\eqref{fig:comparison_filtering} compares the error $\varepsilon$ as a function of the number of frequencies for no measurements (green curve), and for particle filtering (blue curve) and VBI (orange curve).
-The green line is the average error when no measurements are carried out, i.e. using the mode of $\pi (\vomega)$ to estimate $\vomega$.
-This is not a constant; on the contrary, it slightly decreases as the number of estimated frequencies grows.
+Fig.~\eqref{fig:comparison_filtering} compares the error $\varepsilon$ as a function of the number of frequencies {for all the techniques described here}. {The shaded gray region is the average error per frequency achievable when no measurements are carried out.
+This is not a constant; on the contrary, it slightly decreases as the number of estimated frequencies grows}.
 This effect is due to the permutation invariance of the frequency labels and can be understood as follows.
-The information on the labels is lost when we sort $\omega_i$ and $\widehat{\omega}_i$.
 For an arbitrary frequency $\omega$, if no measurements are performed, each of the $\widehat{\omega}_i$ estimators is selected randomly and uniformly in the parameter domain.
-The larger the number of unknown frequencies $n$, the higher the probability that one of the $n$ estimators $\omega_i$ will randomly fall close to a selected $\omega$.
-Therefore, we expect the average error to decrease with $n$.
-Starting from $n=8$ phases, the PF error converges to the error baseline, which means that the PF is unable to process and retain any information from the dataset, unlike VBI.
+The larger the number of unknown frequencies $n$, the higher the probability that one of the $n$ estimators $\hat{\omega}_i$ will randomly fall close to the selected $\omega$.
+Therefore, we expect the average error to decrease with the number of frequencies. {We observe that VBI with mean field ansatz is as good as MCMC, but it has a more favorable time scaling.}

-We have performed particle filter estimation while keeping the number of particles constant.
-Increasing the size of the particle filter ensemble can help mitigate performance degradation.
-However, to keep the average error on each frequency constant, we would need to increase exponentially the number of particles, which is not possible in a practical setting.